nrwl/nx/docs/shared/web-plugin.md

 # Nx Plugin for Web Components

-The Nx Plugin for Web Components contains schematics for managing Web Component applications, and libraries within an Nx workspace.
+The Nx Plugin for Web Components contains schematics for managing Web Component applications and libraries within an Nx workspace.
 It provides:

 - Integration with libraries such as Jest, Cypress, and Storybook.
 - Scaffolding for creating buildable libraries that can be published to npm.